Skip to content

 Best Practices for Hiring Teams

 Given the variations between state systems, employers should not base their decision solely on the Home Care Registry results, as the information could be out-of-date or inaccurate.
-Proper due diligence is required to verify an individuals’ identity, and confirm the information in any state’s registry is accurate.
+Proper due diligence is required to verify an individual’s identity and confirm that the information in any state’s registry is accurate.
 Partnering with a professional background screening provider adds assistance with your verification process, so your hiring teams can be sure the information they receive is relevant and accurate.